AriFordsham/GHCWiki/working-conventions/git/submodules.md

 There are server-side validation hooks in place to make sure for non-`wip/` branches that `ghc.git` never points to non-existing commits.
 Also, as a safe-guard against accidental submodule reference updates, the string `submodule` must occur somewhere in commit messages of commits updating submodule references.

+## TODO

+- Describe how to make use of `git submodule update --remote`